 Money has also been donated to Médecins Sans Frontières which is the world’s leading independent organisation for medical humanitarian aid.
 Every day more than 24,000 Médecins Sans Frontières field staff are providing medical assistance to people caught in crises around the world.

-Club meetings are held on Thursday, ODD school weeks at 8.00am- 8.30am in Resource Centre.
-Any student interested in joining INTERACT can attend a meeting or approach the Club Co-ordinator Mr Kuzewicz or any club member that wears the Interact Club badge.
+Club meetings are held on Thursday in A08 at 11:20am.
+Any student interested in joining INTERACT can attend a meeting or approach the Club Co-ordinator Mr Fitzpatrick or any club member that wears the Interact Club badge.